ronancpl/MapleDeadlockTracker/README.md

 Contents such as code entry points and source directory (and subdirectories) to search are configured within the __config.cfg__ file.

-## Observation
+## Observations

-This program does a static review over the source code.
+* This program does a static review over the source code.
 Object interactions are not treated dynamically, here.
+* Script calls are noted as potential deadlock issuers if not treated properly.
+That so, the program informs when a given script handler (e.g., Invocable) runs scripts holding locks.